mrolims/pynamicalsys/docs/source/citation.rst

 Citation
 ========

-Currently, our research paper is under review, but in the mean time, if you use **PyCandy** in your work, you can cite the arXiv version:
+Currently, our research paper is under review, but in the mean time, if you use **pynamicalsys** in your work, you can cite the arXiv version:

 .. code-block:: bibtex